Cox reduction and confidence sets of models: a theoretical elucidation: Numerical performance

 \section{Numerical performance}

-Section 2 of the supplementary material shows the numerical performance of Cox reduction and the proposed construction of the model confidence set.
-Simulated data was generated to compare marginal screening and LASSO penalised regression to Cox reduction in the setting laid out in Section \ref{coxReduction}.
+Section S2 of the supplementary material \cite{lewisSupp} shows the numerical performance of Cox reduction and the proposed construction of the model confidence set.
+Simulated data were generated to compare marginal screening and LASSO penalised regression to Cox reduction in the setting laid out in Section \ref{coxReduction}.
 Cox reduction and marginal screening both performed well, retaining all signal variables in the comprehensive model and yielding a model confidence set with high simulated coverage probability.
 In contrast, the undertuned LASSO failed to include all signal variables in the comprehensive model when correlations among variables were high and signal strengths were low.
 The size of the model confidence set constructed from marginal screening contained more models on average than that obtained from Cox reduction, as expected based on the discussion in Section \ref{posReduction}.

-Cox reduction was also applied to real covariate data with randomly generated artificial responses, so as to explore its performance in the presence of more complicated dependence structures.
-Three cases exemplify how Cox reduction can perform better or worse than marginal screening.
-In the first example, both procedures fail to identify signal variables that are weakly correlated with the response variable.
-When multiple noise variables are correlated with a signal, it is possible that these noise variables appear marginally stronger than the signal variables.
-In these settings, Cox reduction is able to detect the signal variables while marginal screening cannot, as illustrated in the second example.
-The final example shows that when signal variables are weakly correlated with each other, marginal screening may outperform Cox reduction.
+The recommended improvements to Cox reduction from Section \ref{improvement} performed favourably.

+To test the performance of the procedure in the presence of more complicated dependence structures, an analysis based on real data was performed.
+These were from the online supplement of \cite{buhlmann2014} and consisted of the logarithm of the expression levels of $p=4088$ genes, measured for $n=71$ observational units.
+An artificial response was generated as $Y=\mathbbm{1}_n+X\theta^0+\epsilon$, with $X$ from the genomics data, $\mathbbm{1}_n$ an $n$-dimensional vector of ones, and $\epsilon \sim N(0, 1)$.
+Four cases were considered to illustrate our theoretical insights by adjusting the set $\mathcal{S}$ of signal variables.
+In all cases $\theta^0_{\mathcal{S}}=2\mathbbm{1}_{3}$.

+To aid construction and understanding of the examples, we standardized the columns of $X$ to have unit sample standard deviation.
+This would not be appropriate in a genuine statistical analysis as it destroys the interpretation of the regression coefficients.